dongchensteven/dongchen.co/content/post/server-side-programming/linux/simple-but-profound/17. Bash Shell - Completion Commands.md

 keywords: []
 description: ""
 tags: [ "Linux", "Server" ]
-categories: [ "Linux: Simple But Profound" ]
+categories: [ "Linux Administrator: Simple But Profound" ]
 author: "Dong Chen"

 # You can also close(false) or open(true) something for this content.